gregoryca/traefik/README.md

 # Traefik stack

-This repo is a complete traefik stack able to be deployed in minutes
+This repository is a complete traefik stack able to be deployed in minutes

 It uses the following tools to accomplish that:
 Ansible
-Github Actions
+GitHub Actions

 There are a few prerequisites before deployment:
-1) Github secrets for usage
+1) GitHub secrets for usage

-    To create github secrets follow this link: https://docs.github.com/en/actions/security-guides/encrypted-secrets
+    To create GitHub secrets follow this link: https://docs.github.com/en/actions/security-guides/encrypted-secrets

 2) Target Server reachable via ssh over the internet